learn-co-curriculum/swift-Firebase-tutorial/Pods/FacebookCore/README.md

     - Run `pod install`
     - You are all set!

- You may also exclude any of these dependencies, if you not need the features of those parts of the SDK.
+ You may also exclude any of these dependencies, if you do not need the features of those parts of the SDK.

 - **[Carthage](https://github.com/carthage/carthage)**

+    - Make sure you are running the latest version of Carthage by running:
+      ```bash
+      brew update
+      brew upgrade carthage
+      ```
+      _We recommend using Carthage version 0.17.2 or later._

     - Add the following line to your Cartfile:
       ```
       github "facebook/Facebook-SDK-Swift"